Rubidex/hw-profiles/README.md

 - `sku`: The Stock Keeping Unit, if applicable.
 - `type`: The type of device.
 - `communication_protocol`: The communication protocol used by the device.
+- 'document_version': 1.1: New Apr 15-2024, Clay added this to track version compatibility
+- 'document_timestamp': 1713219896:   New Apr 15-2024 Clay added this to track versions
+- 'comment': " Penteon indoor air quality sensor":  New Apr 15-2024 Clay addes this for additional detail on the device itself.
+May be useful for the customer if displayed on the web interface for explaination of what the device is.

 ##### Supported device types